-Heather Douglas (email@example.com) is an Associate Professor in MSU’s Department of Philosophy as an Associate Professor in the Fall of 2018.
+Heather Douglas (email@example.com) is an Associate Professor in MSU’s Department of Philosophy.
 Her research focuses on the relationship between science and democracy, including the role of social and ethical values in science, the nature of scientists’ responsibility in and for science, and science-policy interfaces such as science advising, science funding, and science communication.
 She is interested in how citizens can and should interact with science, including the bases for citizens’ trust in scientists, and had a particular interest in the use of science for environmental policy-making and in energy policy.
 She is the author of many articles, edited collections, and her monograph Science, Policy, and the Value-Free Ideal (University of Pittsburgh Press, 2009).
 She has also taught environmental ethics for many years, and as a result of this, has put together a textbook, Environmental Ethics from the Roots Up (Cognella Press 2016), which is geared towards non-philosophers interested in environmental issues.
 In 2016, she was elected as a Fellow of the American Association for the Advancement of Science.

 Michael O’Rourke (firstname.lastname@example.org) is a Professor in the Department of Philosophy and AgBioResearch at MSU, and affiliated faculty in the Environmental Science & Policy Program.
+He is also the Director of the Center for Interdisciplinarity (http://c4i.msu.edu/), Director of the Toolbox Dialogue Initiative (TDI, http://tdi.msu.edu/), and the Executive Director of the TDI Center.
 His research interests include the nature of epistemic integration and communication in collaborative, cross-disciplinary research and the nature of linguistic communication between intelligent agents.
-He co-taught the Biodiversity Conservation and Sustainable Production IGERT seminar at the University of Idaho in spring 2005 and is PI on the NSF-funded project, “Improving Communication in Cross-Disciplinary Collaboration”, which extends research into philosophical approaches to facilitating interdisciplinary research.
-He has also published on the topic of communication, both within philosophy and within the field of robotic agent design.
-Since 1998, he has served as co-director of the Inland Northwest Philosophy Conference, an interdisciplinary conference on philosophical themes held annually on the campuses of UI and WSU, and since 2000, as co-editor of the Topics in Contemporary Philosophy series published by the MIT Press.
-He has published in journals such as Synthese, Bioscience and Journal of Philosophy.
+He has been PI or co-PI on grants funded by the US National Science Foundation, NASA, Office of Naval Research, and the National Endowment for the Humanities.
+From 1998 to 2010, he served as co-director of the Inland Northwest Philosophy Conference, and he was co-editor of the Topics in Contemporary Philosophy series published by the MIT Press.
+He has published in journals such as Synthese, Bioscience, Philosophy of Science, Journal of Clinical and Translational Science, and Journal of Philosophy.

 Stephanie E. Vasko (email@example.com) is a research associate and the program manager for the Toolbox Dialogue Initiative and a project manager for Food@MSU.
 Her work at MSU is funded by AgBioResearch and the College of Arts and Letters.
 During 2017, Dr. Vasko was a member of the inaugural cohort for the American Association for the Advancement of Science Community Engagement Fellowship Program.
 Her research interests include strategic planning for sustainability-related projects and archival approaches to exploring the intersections between chemistry, design, and the environment.
 Dr. Vasko writes for a variety of different audiences, her articles have appeared in Slate, Chemical and Engineering News, Physics Today, Nano Letters, and Cogent Arts & Humanities.